websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 1. Click on *Send* to add the users to the publication.

-Invited users are immediately notified and can begin collaborating on the publication.
+Invited users are notified and can begin collaborating on the publication.

 ## Commenting on a Publication